cloudify-cosmo/getcloudify.org/guide/3.0/guide-proxy.md

 # Overview

-This guide will quickly explain how to bootstrap and install a simple blueprint using proxy machine in Openstack.
+This guide will quickly explain how to bootstrap and install a simple blueprint using a proxy machine on Openstack.

 All http requests from the manager and the agents will pass through the proxy machine.